Kauzoo/ar-docker/README.md

 ```

 ## Troubleshooting
-- If godot produces the `Couldn't open camera.` error ffmpeg is proabably not enables as backend
+- If godot produces the `Couldn't open camera.` error ffmpeg is proabably not enabled as a backend